maxibide/open-meteo-cast/README.md

 *   **Automated Updates**: Checks for new model runs to ensure forecasts are always based on the latest data.
 *   **Data Persistence**: Stores all downloaded model data and calculated statistics in a local SQLite database, ensuring data is not lost and can be re-used without re-downloading.
 *   **User-Friendly Output**: Consolidates the full statistical forecast into a single, clean CSV file, with timestamps automatically converted to the user's local timezone.
+*   **HTML Report**: Generates a clean, easy-to-read HTML table of the forecast, perfect for quick viewing in a browser.

 ## Usage